yuzeh/metagrok/README.md

 * Node.js version
 * Pokémon Showdown server commit SHA

-Any update to one of these things require a rebuild of the docker container.
+Any update to one of these things require a rebuild of the Docker container.
 In particular, no source code (i.e. nothing in the `metagrok/` or the `js/` directories) is frozen.
 For convenience during development, any new conda packages that are installed should simply be appended to `scripts/install-more-conda-packages.sh`.